-Items included in the Company's financial statements are measured in US dollar for all sub-funds apart from ECH for which the items included in its financial statements are measured in Euro.
-The US dollar is considered the presentation and functional currency for all sub-funds (apart from ECH) because it is the currency of the primary economic environment in which the Company operates.
+Items included in the Company's financial statements are measured in US dollar for all sub-funds.
+The US dollar is considered the presentation and functional currency for all sub-funds because it is the currency of the primary economic environment in which the Company operates.
 It reflects the Company's main activity of investing in US equities and or US dollar denominated investment companies as well as the currency in which the majority of the Company's redeemable participating shares are issued.